-‘Cuban Kim Kardashian’ Claudia Sampedro Flaunts Insane Cleavage, Toned Legs In Leopard Print Dress
+‘Cuban Kim Kardashian’ Claudia Sampedro Flaunts Insane Cleavage, Toned Legs In Leopard-Print Dress

 Claudia and Julius appear to be in a child’s room while they’re having this conversation.
 As TV Overmind notes, they have one child together and they each have a child from a previous relationship.

-Her similarities to Kim Kardashian aren’t limited to her appearance as she once dated Reggie Bush, one of Kim’s exes.
-The Daily Mail reports that they were also born in the same month.
-Kim’s birthday is on October 21 while Claudia’s is on October 27.
+Her similarities to Kim Kardashian aren’t limited to her appearance, as she once dated Reggie Bush, one of Kim’s exes.
+Daily Mail reports that they were also born in the same month.
+Kim’s birthday is on October 21, while Claudia’s is on October 27.

 But one of the biggest differences between them is their scope of influence on social media.
-Claudia has 1 million followers on Instagram while Kim has 147 million.
+Claudia has 1 million followers on Instagram, while Kim has 147 million.